somecookie/ACME-client/README.md

 This repository contains the code for the project 1 of the course [Network Security](https://netsec.ethz.ch/courses/netsec-2020/) at ETH Zurich.
 The goal of the project is to provide an [Automatic Certificate Management Environment (ACME)](https://tools.ietf.org/html/rfc8555) client.
 It is not in the scope of the project to implement an ACME server.
 You can use [Pebble](https://github.com/letsencrypt/pebble) for this purpose.
 This repository also provides a DNS server which is used to resolves the DNS queries of the ACME server.

+## Warning

+The code in this repository should not be used for any real world purpose.
+The author of the code is not responsible for any trouble caused by the use of this project.

 ## ACME server

 You can use Pebble as a basic ACME server.
 We provide a test root certificate at `pebble/certs/pebble.minica.pem` and a config file at `pebble/config/pebble-config.json`.